michael105/minilib/doc/minilib.md

                 it is not possible to match the closing bracket (]) within a character class

+              {nX}: counted match
+               Match n times X.
+               For X, all expressions are allowed.

               %[1]..%[9]: matches like a '+',
                and calls the callback supplied as 3rd argument (when not null).